andrewhoyer/wp-year-remaining/year-remaining/readme.txt

 = Filter =

-For developers, if you would like to modify the text output, use the yr_filter_progress_bar filter to do so just before the text is written out to the page.
+For developers, if you would like to modify the text output, use the year_remaining_filter_progress_bar filter to do so just before the text is written out to the page.

 == Developers ==